 Ultimately, a deliberate, thoughtful approach to the sale with a buy-side perspective via a thorough due diligence checklist or more targeted assessments can help you avoid seller risks and support your value creation plan.

-5. A complex global tax compliance landscape
+6. A complex tax compliance landscape

-Have you reviewed your business activities for permanent establishment risk?
+- Have you reviewed your business activities for permanent establishment risk?
 If you think your business may have a permanent establishment (PE), ensuring you’re in compliance with local tax rules is critical.
 Avoid the tax and legal implications of a PE by regularly reviewing your business activities in foreign countries, including business transactions, employee presence, and physical presence.

-Are you in compliance with transfer pricing rules?
+- Are you in compliance with transfer pricing rules?
 Tech companies need to ensure accurate transfer pricing and compliance with tax authorities as they enter new markets locally and abroad.
 Tech is particularly challenged by intellectual property (IP) complexities in transfer pricing, which can be difficult to price depending on the nature of the transaction and location of the IP.
 As you pursue international markets, it’s critical that your expansion strategy aligns with your transfer pricing strategy to avoid excessive costs or penalties.

 The global tech landscape is unpredictable, but two things are certain: disruption and evolution.
 As you look to scale your business, ensure your expansion strategy is holistic and mindful of emerging challenges and opportunities in the tech industry.
-Getting ahead of the top trends in the global technology industry can position your business for success and growth in 2025.
+Getting ahead of the top trends in the technology industry can position your business for success and growth in 2026.